gaoxianglong/corgi-proxy/README.md

 CorgiFramework framework = new CorgiFramework.Builder(new HostAndPort("127.0.0.1", 9376))//binding host and port
         .redirections(2)//Designated number of retries
         .serialization(CorgiFramework.SerializationType.FST)//Designated serialization protocol
-        .isBatch(true)//Batch pull-out switch, only one incremental pull at a time when it is closed.
         .pullSize(10)//Designated the number of single pulls
         .pullTimeOut(10000)//pull time out, unit-ms
         .builder()